 In general, there are two main approaches to spinal fusion, a surgery designed to stop low back pain caused by painful motion of the vertebrae.
 One of the main differences between these two approaches is where the bone graft is laid in the spine to form the fusion.

-The graft to form the bony bridge can be placed between the transverse processes (shaded area in Figure 1) in the back of the spine.
+The graft to form the bony bridge can be placed between the transverse processes in the back of the spine.
 This will allow the bone to heal from the transverse process of one vertebra to the transverse process of the next vertebra.
 This type of spine fusion is called a posterolateral fusion.

 The most common fixation technique employed in a posterolateral fusion is pedicle screw fixation.
-This refers to placing screws within the pedicles (Figure 2,Figure 3) of each vertebral segment (bilaterally—on both sides of the spine) and connecting them to each other with a metal rod.
+This refers to placing screws within the pedicles of each vertebral segment (bilaterally—on both sides of the spine) and connecting them to each other with a metal rod.
 A one level fusion would fuse two vertebrae and usually uses four screws and two rods.
-A two level fusion fuses three vertebrae and uses six screws and two rods (Figure 4, Figure 5).
+A two level fusion fuses three vertebrae and uses six screws and two rods.